AdirHalfon/CTF-Write-Ups/Matrix/Gotta_Catch_Em_All/README.md

 ![The home page and the menu](/Matrix/Gotta_Catch_Em_All/images/homepage.png)
 _The home page, "About me" and "Pictures" seem to be static pages, thus irrelevant._

-The only interesting pages are the Login form and "Contact me".
+The only interesting pages are "Login" and "Contact me".

 By the description, we can take an educated guess that neither brute-forcing nor scanning the site would work :)
 Therefore, I started by fuzzing the contact page.
 In the beginning I tried XSS to steal the admin's cookie which did not work, then I tried (manually) SQLi on the login page that did not work as well.
 During the XSS attempts I noticed a server error that reveals information about the implementation of the server!
-The error was caused because of an exception that raised because the title was too long.
+The title was too long, causing an uncaught-exception to raise and to show the error to the user.

 ![The relevant code from the contact page](/Matrix/Gotta_Catch_Em_All/images/contact_error.png)
-_some text_
+_Properly designed program should not show errors such as this to the user._

-Now we know (well partly, but sufficient) what happens when we send a message to contact Ash!
+Now we know (well partly, but sufficiently) what happens when we send a message to contact Ash!
 It appends (or creates, if does not exist) a file named as the title with `txt` extension in the directory `messages/`.
 OK but...
 How does it help us?
 We have to dig deeper.
 So I tried to provide long credentials, hoping that we will get another error page that will reveal additional back-end code:

 ![The relevant code from the login page](/Matrix/Gotta_Catch_Em_All/images/login_error.png)
-_some text_

 The login page reads a file located in `private/accounts.txt` which acts as the database of the site.
 Each account is a line in the format `{username}: {password}`.
 Awesome!
 All we have to do is to add an account using the contact page, and then to log in.